Lin-cT/Denoising_MRI/docs/index.md

 - SNRAwarelarge: 109million parameters

 ## Direct intended uses
-SNRAware is shared for research purposes only, namely, benchmarking and inference on downstream tasks.
-This is a research model which should not be used in any clinical or production scenario.
+SNRAware is shared for research and technical development purposes only, to denoise MR images.

 ## License and Usage Notices
-The data, code, and model checkpoints described in this repository is provided for research use only.
-The data, code, and model checkpoints is not intended for use in clinical use.
+The data, code, and model checkpoints described in this repository is provided for research and technical development use only.
+The data, code, and model checkpoints are not intended for use in clinical use.

 ## Trademarks